hyperledger/fabric/docs/source/developapps/gateway.md

 Static gateways define a fixed view of a network.
-In the MagnetoCorp [scenario](#scenario), a gateway might identify a single peer from MagnetoCorp, a single peer from DigiBank, and a MagentoCorp orderer.
-Alternatively, a gateway might define *all* peers and orderers from MagnetCorp and DigiBank.
+In the MagnetoCorp [scenario](#scenario), a gateway might identify a single peer from MagnetoCorp, a single peer from DigiBank, and a MagnetoCorp orderer.
+Alternatively, a gateway might define *all* peers and orderers from MagnetoCorp and DigiBank.
 In both cases, a gateway must define a view of the network sufficient to get commercial paper transactions endorsed and distributed.